Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 expects label owners to perform monitoring.
 The log entry maximum lifetime, if defined, MUST be greater than the RMW.

-If a user looks up a label and finds that the first log entry containing the label-version pair they're interested in has a timestamp within the RMW, they MUST regularly monitor the label until this timestamp is outside of the window.
+**Distinguished** log entries are chosen such that there is roughly one per every interval of the RMW.
+If a user looks up a label and finds that the first log entry containing their desired label-version pair is to the right of the rightmost distinguished log entry, they MUST regularly monitor the label-version pair until its monitoring path intersects a distinguished log entry.
+That is, until a new distinguished log entry is established to its right and the two log entries are verified to be consistent.
-Whether a timestamp is within the window or not is determined by subtracting it from the timestamp of the rightmost log entry.
 The purpose of this monitoring is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.

-However, if a user looks up a label and finds that the first log entry containing the label-version pair has a timestamp outside of the RMW, they are not required to monitor it afterwards or otherwise retain any state from the query.
+However, if a user looks up a label and finds that the first log entry containing the label-version pair is to the left of any distinguished log entry, they are not required to monitor it afterwards or otherwise retain any state from the query (beyond the tree head, discussed in
+{{updating-views-of-the-tree}}).

-"Regular" monitoring SHOULD be performed roughly as frequently as the RMW and MUST (if at all possible) happen more frequently than the log entry maximum lifetime.
-Users that own a label and are offline for longer than the RMW will need to do multiple monitoring passes when they come back online: one pass for each interval of the duration that was missed.
+"Regular" monitoring SHOULD be performed at least as frequently as the RMW and MUST (if at all possible) happen more frequently than the log entry maximum lifetime.

 ## Distinguished Log Entries

-As discussed in {{reasonable-monitoring-window}}, users that consume data from log entries that have timestamps within the RMW must perform extra monitoring afterwards, at least until that log entry is outside of the RMW.
-**Distinguished** log entries are chosen, roughly one per interval of the RMW, such that any user that does the required monitoring will intersect with one of the distinguished log entries.

-, roughly one per interval of the RMW, such that the label owner can check only these log entries for correctness.
-As long as the users that looked up the labels perform the required monitoring, any misbehavior by the Transparency Log is guaranteed to be detected.

-looks up a label and finds that the first log entry containing the label-version pair they're interested in has a timestamp within the Reasonable Monitoring Window
+The process for choosing distinguished log entries is required to meet a number of criteria:

+- Regularly Spaced: Having irregularly-spaced distinguished log entries risks either overwhelming label owners with a large number of them, or delaying consensus between users by having arbitrarily few.
+Distinguished log entries must reliably occur at roughly the same interval as the Reasonable Monitoring Window regardless of variations in the tree's growth rate or other factors.
+- Stable: Once a log entry is chosen to be distinguished, it may never stop being distinguished.
+This ensures that if a user that looked up a label checks consistency with a distinguished log entry, that log entry will not later lose its distinguished status and potentially avoid inspection by the label owner.
+- Verifiable: All users in the system must be capable of interacting with the Transparency Log and determining for themselves which log entries are distinguished and which aren't.
+This prevents misbehavior by the Transparency Log.

-As the tree grows, certain log entries are chosen to be **distinguished**.
+To satisfy these criteria, distinguished log entries are chosen according to the following recursive algorithm:
-Distinguished log entries are chosen such that they intersect with the nodes monitored by any user that looked up a label

-as predictably as possible, and such that there is at least one per interval of the Reasonable Monitoring Window.
+1. Take as input: a log entry, the timestamp of a log entry to its left, and the timestamp of a log entry to its right.
+2. If the right timestamp minus the left timestamp is less than the Reasonable Monitoring Window, terminate the algorithm.
+Otherwise:
+3. Assert that the log entry is distinguished.
+4. If the given log entry has a left child in the implicit binary search tree, then recurse to its subtree by executing this algorithm with: the given log entry's left child, the given left timestamp, and the timestamp of the given log entry.
+5. If the given log entry has a right child, then recurse to its right subtree by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.

+The recursive nature of the algorithm allows users to easily compute specific distinguished log entries such as the rightmost one.
+Note that step 2 is specifically "less than" and not "less than or equal to"; this ensures correct behavior when the RMW is zero.

 ## Binary Ladder